-Here are some more facts about dementia.
+Here are some more facts about dementia:

-- Around 850,000 people in the UK are living with dementia.
-(There are 66.4 million people in the UK).
+1. Around one million people in the UK are living with dementia.

-- In the UK, about 40,000 people living with dementia are younger than 65.
+5. In the UK, about 40,000 people living with dementia are younger than 65.

-- Certain genes increase a person’s risk of developing dementia.
-These genes don’t cause dementia – they just make a person slightly more likely to develop it.
+7. Certain genes can increase a person’s risk of developing dementia.
+In most cases these genes don’t cause dementia – they just make a person at higher risk of developing it.

 Most cases of dementia are caused by a complex mix of things, including a person’s genes, age, lifestyle and environment.
 By understanding the risk factors for dementia, scientists hope to find ways to prevent, treat and cure dementia in the future.
-You can find out more about dementia research by exploring our dementia research section
+You can find out more about dementia research by exploring our dementia research section.

-This information was updated in November 2019 and is due for review in November 2021.
+This information was updated in November 2021 and is due for review in November 2023.
 Please contact us if you would like a version with references.